-Trelegy Ellipta is a prescription maintenance inhaler for adults with COPD or asthma when a clinician decides triple inhaler therapy fits their care.
-It combines three medication types in one dry powder device.
+Trelegy Ellipta is a prescription maintenance inhaler for adults with chronic obstructive pulmonary disease (COPD) or asthma when a clinician decides triple inhaler therapy is appropriate.
+It combines an inhaled corticosteroid, a long-acting muscarinic antagonist, and a long-acting beta agonist in one dry powder device.
 It is not a rescue inhaler for sudden breathing trouble.
-That distinction matters because long-term control, flare-up prevention, side effects, and other inhalers all need to be reviewed together.
+That distinction matters because benefits, side effects, technique, and other inhalers should be reviewed together.

 Key Takeaways

-- Side effects can include oral thrush, infections, heart symptoms, or eye and urinary problems.
+- Safety review: side effects can involve infections, heart symptoms, eyes, or urination.

-- COPD stage alone does not determine whether triple therapy is appropriate.
+- Fit varies: COPD stage alone does not decide treatment choice.

-This inhaler fits into care when a clinician wants triple maintenance therapy in one device.
-The three-part approach may be considered when airway inflammation and airway narrowing both need attention, but the reason differs by condition, history, and prior medicines.
+Trelegy Ellipta fits into care when a prescriber wants three maintenance medicine classes in one inhaler.
+The three-part approach may be considered when airway inflammation and airway narrowing both need attention.
+The reason can differ by condition, flare-up history, current symptoms, and prior inhaler response.

-In COPD, long-term treatment often focuses on daily breathlessness, exercise tolerance, rescue inhaler use, and flare-ups.
+In COPD, long-term treatment often focuses on daily breathlessness, exercise tolerance, rescue inhaler use, and exacerbations, also called flare-ups.
 People with chronic bronchitis, emphysema, or both may have overlapping needs.
-If chronic bronchitis is part of your history, the overview of Chronic Bronchitis Risk Factors can help separate triggers from longer-term disease patterns.
+If chronic bronchitis is part of your history, this overview of Chronic Bronchitis Risk Factors can help separate triggers from longer-term disease patterns.

-Asthma decisions differ.
-The goal is usually to reduce symptoms and future risk while avoiding unnecessary medicine burden.
-A clinician may review lung-function testing, symptom patterns, allergies, smoking exposure, infections, and previous inhaler response.
+Asthma decisions follow a different logic.
+The goal is usually to control symptoms and reduce future risk while avoiding unnecessary medicine burden.
+A clinician may review lung-function testing, nighttime symptoms, allergies, smoke exposure, infections, and previous controller inhaler response.
 For broader context on controller and reliever roles, see Inhaler Therapy.

 Is Trelegy Ellipta a Steroid Inhaler?

-Yes.
-Trelegy Ellipta is partly a steroid inhaler because it contains fluticasone furoate, an inhaled corticosteroid.
-It also contains umeclidinium and vilanterol, which are long-acting bronchodilators.
+Yes, Trelegy Ellipta is partly a steroid inhaler because it contains fluticasone furoate, an inhaled corticosteroid.
+It also contains umeclidinium, a LAMA (long-acting muscarinic antagonist), and vilanterol, a LABA (long-acting beta agonist).
 That makes it a triple-therapy inhaler, not a steroid-only inhaler.

 | Component | Medication class | Plain-language role |